 Common types of lava

-Based on the chemical composition, lavas (and the rocks they form) can be divided into three chemical types: felsic, intermediate, and mafic (four if one includes the super-heated ultramafic).
-This is just a chemical classification, but the chemistry greatly influences the temperature of lavas, as well as several other additional parameters.
+Based on the chemical composition, lavas (and the rocks they form) can be divided into three chemical types: felsic, intermediate, and mafic.
+Sometimes, an extra category of the super-heated ultramafic is also included.
+This is just a chemical classification, but since chemical composition greatly influences the temperature of lavas, let’s dive into a bit more detail.

 - Felsic lavas have the highest silica and lowest magnesium concentration (rich in feldspar, and generally lighter in color than mafic lavas).
 They generally erupt at temperatures as low as 650 to 750 °C (1,202 to 1,382 °F) but can reach unusually hot temperatures (>950 °C; >1,740 °F), flowing for tens of kilometers.
 They solidify to form rhyolite-type rocks.
 A great example of felsic lavas is in the Snake River Plain of the northwestern United States.